How to attract birds to your garden and encourage them to stay

 Now you know the basics, here are some further tips to attract birds and encourage them to stay:

-- To make sure the birds stick around, keep food and water close by.
-Don’t give them just one thing to eat or drain – vary what you offer and make sure it’s fresh.
+- Keep food and water close by.
+Don't give them just one thing to eat or drain – vary what you offer and make sure it's fresh.

-- Keep predators away from birdhouses and feeders: if your backyard is full of cats, squirrels, or raccoons (or all three!), consider hanging a bird house on a tree branch where they can’t climb up to it.
+- Keep predators away from bird houses and feeders.
+If your garden is full of cats, squirrels, or other predators, consider hanging a bird house on a tree branch where they can't climb up to it.

-- Make your garden less noisy: Birds don’t like loud noises that disrupt their peace and quiet.
-So, keep people away from nests as much as possible when young are learning to fly!
-Also, consider some background music while you’re gardening – it’ll help mask any human sounds while still allowing you access when needed!
+- Birds don't like loud noises that disrupt their peace and quiet.
+So, keep people away from nests as much as possible when young are learning to fly.
+Also, consider some background music while you're gardening – it'll help mask any human sounds while still allowing you access when needed.

 Hopefully, we’ve given you some great ideas for how to attract birds to your garden.